arruda/wowa/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a docstring.
 3. Check https://travis-ci.org/arruda/wowa/pull_requests and make sure that the tests pass.